 - Please read these Funding Guidelines carefully to be sure that you understand what our grants criteria are and if your organisation fits them. - We strongly advise that you check the IMD deprivation rank for the postcode of your organisation, or project area, to ensure it falls within our stated limits.
 Our FAQs on our website explains how to do this. - If you meet our criteria, you can visit our website and complete an eligibility quiz for the type of grant you are interested in.
-We cannot guarantee that being eligible for a grant means that we will be able to support your work as we receive many more applications than we can fund. - If you are eligible, you will create an account and be directed to the appropriate on-line application form. - We have a two-stage Major Grants process.
-First step is to complete the online Expression of Interest (EOI) form for Major Grants.
+We cannot guarantee that being eligible for a grant means that we will be able to support your work as we receive many more applications than we can fund. - We have a two-stage Major Grants process.
+The first step is to complete the online Major Grants form, also known as a Stage 1 application.

-- If your EOI is successful, we will send you the online link for the full Major Grants application form. - We strongly advise you to read the information on the Help button attached to each question on the on-line application form. - You fill in the form on-line to which you attach your latest annual accounts and a budget for the total cost of the work for which you are applying. - You will be able to save, review and revise your application as many times as you like until you mark it 'complete' after which no further changes can be made. - Your accounts must include an Income and Expenditure sheet and a Balance Sheet.
+- We strongly advise you to read the Major Grants Stage 1 Application Guidance document which can be found on our Major Grants webpage.
+This tells you how to answer each question on the online application form. - If your Stage 1 application is successful, we will send you an online link for the full Major Grants application form (Stage 2).
+Please read the Major Grants Stage 2 Application Guidance document. - You fill in the form on-line to which you attach your latest annual accounts and a budget for the total cost of the work for which you are applying. - Your accounts must include an Income and Expenditure sheet and a Balance Sheet. - You can save and resume your application at any time by clicking on the Save and Resume Later link at the bottom of every page.